-The Freedom of Information (Scotland) Act 2002 (the "FOI Act") requires all Scottish public authorities to adopt and maintain a "publication scheme" which sets out:
+The Freedom of Information (Scotland) Act 2002 (FOI) requires all Scottish public authorities to produce and maintain a publication scheme.

-- what classes of information are routinely made available
+- Publish classes of information that they make routinely available.